tejbirwason/tejbirwason.github.io/about.md

 Hi!
 I'm **[Tejbir Wason](http://about.me/tejbirwason)**.
 I'm a Junior Software Engineering student at UBC living in the beautiful city of Vancouver, Canada.

 I love to read and write juicy code.
-I dabble with rails web developement, social bots, web crawlers, operating system concepts, digital system design, and any new technology I can get my hands on.
+I dabble with rails web developement, social bots, web crawlers, operating system concepts, digital system design, kinect motion and any emerging quantified-self technology I can get my hands on.

 I am a former intern at [Broadcom](http://www.broadcom.com) and [Alcatel Lucent](http://www.alcatel-lucent.com).